Winter is upon us and with that, ski and boarding seasons are in fill swing!

 Pilates will give you the skills needed to have a safe and enjoyable time away – plus it’s a great form of exercise all year round!
 The benefits are transferrable to everyday life and exercise too, not just extreme winter sports.

-If you’re interested in experiencing for yourself how Pilates can benefit you, come and join one of our classes.
+If you’re interested in experiencing for yourself how clinical-pilates, can benefit you, come and join one of our classes.
 We run an extensive timetable of classes, including daytime, evening and Saturday mornings – with a range of levels to suit all.